supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 The final model is saved to '.\lenet_final'

  ![final_model.jpg](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/final_model.jpg)
+Here are some of my answers for the questions:<br>
+What architecture was chosen?<br>
+Lenet 5 with an incetion layer.
+Why did you believe it would be relevant to the traffic sign application?
+Because it has good effect on the classification for numbers, I believe it shall has similar performance for stop signs, since they are both multiclass classification problem.<br>
+How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+The training, validation of more than 98% indicates that the model works well on th training part, and it's not overfitting/underfitting.
+The 95.7% one test set shows that it works well on out of sample prediction.
+However, further improvement can be included to get it better.
 ## 3.4  evaluation of the test set
 Our model accuracy on the test set is 95.7%.
 Futher improvement can be made by:
-- adding more validation set, training set
+- adding more diversified validation set, training set
 - improve model achitecture
 - better tuning hyperparameters
 - better training process<br>
-**Below are the precision and recall for the model, which may give us infomation about where to improve out model.**
+**Below are the precision and recall for the model, which may give us infomation about which label performance needs to improve for my model.**
 ```